thetic1/random-user-movie-quote/readme.md

 This is not a fully functional APP yet.
 See Known issues

 1. Clone this repository
+2. cd into the project directory
-2. Run NPM Install
+3. Run NPM Install
-3. Run bower install
+4. Run bower install
-4. If you are not running mongo already, start it. (mongod)
+5. If you are not running mongo already, start it. (mongod)
-5. Use npm start to run the server
+6. Use npm start to run the server

 ## Known Issues